 March 21 – April 19

-A natural born leader, the Hawk can always be looked upon for clear judgment in sticky situations.
+A natural-born leader, the Hawk can always be looked upon for clear judgment in sticky situations.
 Furthermore, the characteristics for this Native American animal symbol never wastes time, rather he/she strikes while the iron is hot, and takes action in what must be done.
 Ever persistent, and always taking the initiative, the Hawk is a gem of a personality to have for projects or team sports.
 The Hawk can be a little on the conceited side – but he/she is usually right in his/her opinions – so a little arrogance is understood.
-In a supportive environmental the Hawk “soars” in his/her ability to maintain passion and fire in relationships, and always remaining compassionate.
+In a supportive environment, the Hawk “soars” in his/her ability to maintain passion and fire in relationships, and always remaining compassionate.
 Left to his/her own devices, the Falcon can be vain, rude, intolerant, impatient, and over-sensitive.
 See more information on Symbolic Hawk Meanings here.

 April 20 – May 20

 Take charge, adapt, overcome – this is the Beaver motto.
-Mostly business, the Beaver is gets the job at hand done with maximum efficiency and aplomb.
+Mostly business, the Beaver gets the job at hand done with maximum efficiency and aplomb.
 Strategic, and cunning the Beaver is a force to be reckoned with in matters of business and combat.
 One might also think twice about engaging the Beaver in a match of wits – as his/her mental acuity is razor sharp.
 The Beaver has everything going for him/her – however tendencies toward “my way or the highway” get them in trouble.
 Yes, they are usually right, but the bearer of this Native American animal symbol may need to work on tact.
-In a nurturing environment the Beaver can be compassionate, generous, helpful, and loyal.
+In a nurturing environment, the Beaver can be compassionate, generous, helpful, and loyal.
 Left to his/her own devices the Beaver can be nervous, cowardly, possessive, arrogant, and over-demanding.
 Learn more about the Beaver totem here.
 You might also want to read my page on Symbolic Beaver Meanings here.

 May 21 – June 20